RhysGrabany/caesar-cipher/README.md

 Using the enchant module to check if the words are in the UK/US english dictionaries,
-the program will then make it's way through the top 10 most common letters of the english, before going through the rest of the alphabet
-language and uses frequency analysis to decrypt the provided input.
+the program will then make it's way through the top 10 most common letters of the english language, before going through the rest of the alphabet, and uses frequency analysis to decrypt the provided input.